MultiverseLearningProducts/swe/src/mod1/wk2/day3.md

 * How will the link in the email work?
 * How can you transfer funds from one user to another?
 * How can a user add funds?
+* What UI do you need to build?

 You will have 2 days to complete this challenge.
 You can work in groups of 3.
 You will need to deploy to heroku so your email link will work.